IsaacVerm/compare-api-test-approaches/README.md

 ## Setup

-I use the `db.json` file as defined in the [json-server](https://github.com/typicode/json-server#getting-started) repository using the
+I use the `db.json` file as defined in the [json-server](https://github.com/typicode/json-server#getting-started) repository based on a [Docker container](https://github.com/clue/docker-json-server).

 ## Commands